SwimRun Equipment

 There is quite a lot of SwimRun equipment that you will need to need to think about.
 Some of the gear you will have already, but other things you will need to get.

 As always, when it comes to performance and value for money, you tend to get what you pay for, but there are ways of making things simple, and also saving money!
+We have gone through all the equipment we needed for our races and events, and we have recommendations and reviews based on our experience and swimrun knowledge,

-For example, have a look at our buy-and-sell swimrun gear page, to see what other swimrunners are selling or are looking for.
+If you are on a budget, have a look at our buy-and-sell swimrun gear page, to see what other swimrunners are selling or are looking for.
 You can pick up some wetsuit bargains there!

 Here are the things we have learned so far on our journey regarding SwimRun equipment!
 Just click on the green headline above any section below to go straight to our dedicated page on the topic.